-Since the conversion to a Free School the Maharishi School Trust Governing Body was able to approve a balanced budget and achieve a small GAG funding carry forward within recommended limits.
-The outturn figure for 2017/18 is better than that budgeted at £49,666 (Deficit).
-The Trust has submitted statutory financial reports, including Audited Accounts, EFA Accounts Returns and ESFA Budget Forecast Return and BFR Outturns which have satisfied the ESFA Auditors (Deloitte).
-The Trust has also compared its financial performance with the Kreston (chartered accountants) Academies Benchmark Report 2018 and the Department for Education /Education and Skills Funding Agency Benchmarking Report Card 2018 for the school (see Key Financial Performance Indicators - page 9 & 10).
-We are satisfied with our performance compared to Academy Trusts generally despite the diseconomies of scale due to our smaller class sizes and resultant per class funding, especially staff pupil ratio.
-This demonstrates a high level of responsibility in the use of the Trust's funds.
-The Trust makes every effort to gain the maximum value in procurement of services and products.
-We are confident the Trust does very well at obtaining good value overall in procurement due to the ongoing review of suppliers and their prices by the finance and admin teams.
-In terms of the educational and societal outcomes of Maharishi School I can demonstrate that the resources expended are offering exceptional value for money.
+Since the conversion to a Free School the Maharishi School Trust Governing Body has usually approved a balanced budget with a small GAG funding carry forward within recommended limits.
+The outturn figure for 2018/19 is better than that budgeted at £12,564 (Surplus) until the pension deficit, which is outside the school's control, is applied.
+Maharishi School holds a healthy balance of reserves, which has comfortably covered any past shortfalls.
+The Trust has submitted statutory financial reports, including Audited Accounts, ESFA Accounts Return and ESFA Budget Forecast Return and BFR Outturns which have satisfied the ESFA Auditors (Deloitte).
+The Trust has also compared its financial performance with the Kreston (chartered accountants) Academies Benchmark Report 2019 and the Department for Education/Education and Skills Funding Agency Benchmark Report Card 2019 for the school (see Key Financial Performance Indicators - pages 9 & 10).
+We are satisfied with our performance compared to Academy Trusts, many of which have also struggled financially in recent years, despite the diseconomies of scale due to our smaller class sizes and resultant per class funding, especially staff pupil ratio.